10 Natural Ways to Make Your Home Smell Like Christmas

 Fragrant Fire Starters

-Burn these muslin bags, which are filled with dried orange slices, sage, lavender, and eucalyptus, in your fireplace to fill your home with holiday spirit.
+Burn these muslin bags, which are filled with dried orange slices, sage, lavender, and eucalyptus, in your fireplace to fill your home with holiday spirit and fragrance.

-The best decorations look beautiful and smell just as nice.
-In this project, craft a wreath using clippings of greenery: bay laurel goes best with rose hips while rosemary pairs well with eucalyptus seedpods.
-The beauty of these miniature wreaths is in their simplicity: easy to hang in a window for welcoming guests and providing fragrance upon leaving the room.
+The best holiday decorations look beautiful and smell nice, too.
+To make these fresh wreathes, use greenery clippings; bay laurel goes best with rose hips while rosemary pairs well with eucalyptus seedpods.
+The beauty of these miniature wreaths is their simplicity: They're easy to hang in a window and provide immediate, long-lasting fragrance.

-Did you know that pinecones foraged from a walk in the outdoors can be treated with essential oils to offer a cozy, natural aroma?
-They're perfect for the holidays: use them in a festive garland, a wreath, or a bowl of potpourri.
+Did you know that pinecones you forage during a walk outside can be treated with essential oils and displayed in your home?
+They emit a gentle, spice-forward fragrance—and are perfect for the holidays.
+Use them in a festive garland, a wreath, or a bowl of potpourri.